 837I - Health Care Claim: Institutional.

-The Contractor shall utilize the Agency-provided imaging/scanning solution for all documentation, such as paper claims and correspondence that flow into the IME via the mailroom.
+Until such time as the Agency has fully transitioned to a new imaging/scanning solution, the Contractor shall provide an Agency-approved imaging/scanning solution for all documentation, such as paper claims, forms, and correspondence that flow into the IME via the mailroom.
 The solution shall be run inside the Agency’s data center on the Agency’s hardware.
+Contractor shall support the Agency in the transition to a new imaging/scanning solution, as requested.

 The Contractor shall provide an Agency-approved accurate, robust HCPCS/NDC crosswalk for reimbursement of physician administered drugs.